 - Capital is used to accumulate funds to finance all or a portion of future capital projects for which bonds may be issued.
 Voter authorization is required for both the establishment of the reserve and payments from the reserve.
-During 2022, two capital reserves were approved by District voters with a combined funding limit of \$3,000,000; \$2,000,000 has been funded as of June 30, 2022. - Debt service is used to account for proceeds from the sale of property that was financed by obligations still outstanding, interest and earnings on outstanding obligations (including bond and BAN premiums), and remaining bond proceeds not needed for their original purpose as required under §165 of Finance Law.
+During 2022 and 2023, three capital reserves were approved by District voters with a combined funding limit of \$8,000,000; \$2,500,000 has been funded in the general fund as of June 30, 2023 plus interest of \$21,813. - Debt service is used to account for proceeds from the sale of property that was financed by obligations still outstanding, interest and earnings on outstanding obligations (including bond and BAN premiums), and remaining bond proceeds not needed for their original purpose as required under §165 of Finance Law.
 This reserve must be used to pay the debt service obligations for which the original money was generated. - Employee benefit accrued liability is used to account for the payment of accumulated vacation and sick time due upon termination of an employee's services.
 It is established by a majority vote of the Board and is funded by budgetary appropriations and such other reserves and funds that may be legally appropriated. - Retirement contribution is used to finance retirement contributions payable to TRS and ERS.
 For TRS, funding is limited to 2% annually of eligible salaries with a maximum reserve of 10% of eligible salaries.
-At June 30, 2022, the retirement contribution reserve includes \$400,123 for TRS and \$518,453 for ERS. - Unemployment insurance is used to pay the cost of reimbursement to the State Unemployment Insurance Fund for payments made to claimants as the District has elected to use the benefit reimbursement method. - Workers' compensation is used to pay for compensation benefits and other expenses authorized by Article 2 of the Workers' Compensation Law, and for payment of expenses of administering this program.
+At June 30, 2023, the retirement contribution reserve includes \$629,487 for TRS and \$574,107 for ERS. - Unemployment insurance is used to pay the cost of reimbursement to the State Unemployment Insurance Fund for payments made to claimants as the District has elected to use the benefit reimbursement method. - Workers' compensation is used to pay for compensation benefits and other expenses authorized by Article 2 of the Workers' Compensation Law, and for payment of expenses of administering this program.